wescottsharples/vscode-codeglow/README.md

 * `codeglow.scrollVelocityThreshold`: Minimum scroll velocity to trigger dimming removal
 * `codeglow.enableLogging`: Enable debug logging to the CodeGlow output channel
 * `codeglow.onlyInZenMode`: When enabled, CodeGlow will only be active when VS Code's Zen Mode is enabled
+* `codeglow.enabledLanguages`: Choose which languages should use CodeGlow